Solid Mechanics & Elasticity | All Concept And PYQs | JEE 2025 | Shreyas Sir

 35:53

-"JEE 2025 Course: Online & Offline Options"
+"JEE Prep Course: Online & Offline Options"

-• A new batch for J 2025 students, from 11th to 12th level, is starting online and offline.
+• A new batch for J 2025 students from level 11th to 12th is starting online and offline.

-• The course offers board preparation, tests, assignments, doubt solving, personal teachers, and quality content.
+• The course offers JEE Advanced and Main preparation, board exam preparation, tests, assignments, doubt solving, and personal teacher support.

 • Vantu guarantees improvement in marks with the Vantu Improvement Promise, offering a refund if marks don't improve.